Sarah Lennox, Duchess of Richmond: Courtier and philanthropist

 Sarah was appointed a Lady of the Bedchamber to Caroline of Ansbach when Princess of Wales, and remained in the post when Caroline became queen consort in 1727.
 She received a salary of £500 per year but, despite the fact that the post represented the highest possible position at court, she would have carried out mundane duties, including ordering meals and clothes and dispatching servants to run errands.

 Sarah was one of the twenty-one "ladies of quality and distinction" who signed Thomas Coram's first petition, presented to George II in 1735, calling for the foundation of the Foundling Hospital.
 She signed the petition on 22 December 1729 and was the first Lady of the Bedchamber to the Queen recruited by Coram.
 Her husband signed the Royal Charter in 1739.

 Collecting

 In the 1730s and 1740s, Sarah and her daughters were enthusiastic collectors of shells brought by naval captains returning to Portsmouth.
 They arranged the shells into elaborate patterns that were incorporated into a grotto in the park of the family's home in Sussex, Goodwood House.

-Family
+Children

-Sarah had twenty-three pregnancies but gave birth to only twelve children:
+Sarah had twenty-three pregnancies, but many did not come to term.
+The children are: